feedbin/feedbin-api/content/subscriptions.md

 - `200 OK` will be returned if the request was successful
 - `403 Forbidden` will be returned if the user does not own this subscription

+**PATCH Alternative**

+Some proxies block or filter PATCH requests.
+A POST alternative is available for these cases:

+`POST /v2/subscriptions/525/update.json` will update the subscription with and id of `525`